 Sample financial goals

-- Buy a new home or renovate your existing home at a net changeover cost of $500,000 (over the next two years (2017))
+Buy a new home or renovate your existing home at a net changeover cost of $600,000 (over the next three years (2022))

 As you work through our sample Financial Strategy, you’ll see we look at everything: your cash flow, wealth accumulation, debt management, tax planning, superannuation planning, investment management, risk management, estate planning, insurances and any other issues we need to discuss to make your goals reality.
 You’ll also see there’s a place for a summary of the next steps.